IDfuse/foras/README.md

 - For each of the included works, collect all works in OpenAlex that reference to it, and mark them as `primary`.
 - For each of the primary records, collect all works in OpenAlex that reference to it, and mark them as `secondary`.
 - Combine this into a single CSV file.
+- Deduplicate based on the OpenAlex identifier and remove all records that were already present in the original dataset.

 This CSV file has the columns:
 - `id`: OpenAlex identifier.